manuelkiessling/passwd.io/README.md

 **passwd.io** is a web-based client/server application with a Python HTTP backend and a JavaScript frontend.

-For the frontend, the application stack is *jQuery Mobile* and the *Stanford Javascript Crypto Library*, on the backend it's Pyramid, Nginx and PostgreSQL.
+For the frontend, the application stack is *jQuery Mobile* and the *Stanford Javascript Crypto Library*, on the backend it's *Pyramid*, *Nginx* and *PostgreSQL*.

 ## Requirements

 In order to setup and run the backend stack, you need a Unix-like system (e.g. Linux or Mac OS X), Python 2.7, PostgreSQL & libpq, and pip.
 All other requirements will be pulled through pip.
 For development mode, you will also need sqlite.

 ## Setting up the development environment